Sinova/Collisions/README.md

 Collisions
 ===============================================================================

-**Collisions** is a JavaScript library for quickly and accurately detecting collisions between Polygons, Circles, Paths, and Points.
+**Collisions** is a JavaScript library for quickly and accurately detecting collisions between Polygons, Circles, and Points.
 It combines the efficiency of a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) for broad-phase searching and the accuracy of the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (SAT) for narrow-phase collision testing.

 * [Installation](#installation)
 * [Documentation](#documentation)